A Dynamic Penalty Function Approach for Constraints-Handling in Reinforcement Learning: Case Study

 \subsection{Results}

-To test the agent’s behavior in finding a sufficient feasible policy quickly after a small number of episodes, we tested the policy after every 100 episodes without exploration.
-Here, ‘sufficient feasible policy’ means that the policy does not violate all the constraints and still achieves a sufficient low cost value ($\sum_{t}l(x,u) \leq 4.0$).

-Table \ref{tb:casestudy1} shows that the agents trained with the uniform penalty and the linear penalty only could find sufficiently feasible policies for 8 and 5 cases among the 100 random cases, respectively.
+Table \ref{tb:casestudy1} shows that the agents trained with the uniform penalty and the linear penalty could find sufficiently feasible policies only in 42 and 48 cases out of the 100 random cases, respectively.
+Here, ‘sufficient feasible policy’ means that the policy does not violate all the constraints and achieves a sufficient low cost value.
 The agent trained with the uniform penalty incurred the highest average cost.
-This is likely due to the interference of a bias in the estimate inside the feasible region.
+Also notable is that the agent could find feasible policies in 82 cases, but almost a half of them were unable to achieve sufficiently low cost.
+According to table \ref{tb:casestudy2}, the uniform penalty seems favorable for a rapid training, but the final performance is not satisfactory.
+These results are likely due to the interference of the bias in the estimate inside the feasible region.
 The agent trained with the linear penalty function performed poorly due to having inaccurate approximate values for the value function during training.
 This consequently resulted in the policy being updated in a wrong direction, or converging to sub-optimal policies.

-The use of dynamic penalty approach was effective to find sufficient feasible policy stably and rapidly.
-The agent trained with the dynamic penalty approach could find sufficient feasible policies for 28 cases and the average cost of that cases was lower than the results of the agent trained with other penalty functions.
-Table \ref{tb:casestudy2} also shows that more than 50\% of the 28 successive cases could be founded within 1500 episodes with the dynamic penalty approach.
+The use of the DP approach was effective in finding a sufficient feasible policy rapidly and consistently.
+The agent trained with the DP approach could find sufficient feasible policies in 83 cases, and the average cost of that cases was lower than the results of the agent trained with other penalty functions.
+We also calculated the average degree of violation by averaging the positive KS function values from the converged infeasible policy.
+As shown in Table \ref{tb:casestudy1}, when the agent was trained with the DP approach, the degree of violation of the infeasible policies was much lower compared to the other approaches.
+This means that even the infeasible policies found in the 7 cases, nearly satisfied the constraints.
+Table \ref{tb:casestudy2} also shows that sufficiently feasible policies were found within 1500 episodes in 39 cases, which is comparable to the training with the uniform penalty.
+Fig. \ref{fig:dynamictpenaltytraj} shows the policy improvement during training with the DP function.